gotokazuki/rat-zsh/.github/README.md

 rz sync
 ```

 This updates both plugins and rat-zsh itself.
+Internally, rat-zsh pulls the latest changes from its own GitHub repository along with plugin updates.

 ## Uninstall